Metaburn/doocrate/README.md

 `assets/database-example.json`
 and add the uid of the app admins

-## Deploying to Firebase
+## Deploying a new version
 #### Prerequisites:
 - Create a free Firebase account at https://firebase.google.com
 - Create a project from your [Firebase account console](https://console.firebase.google.com)
-- Configure the authentication providers for your Firebase project from your Firebase account console
+- Configure the authentication providers by going to:
+  Your firebase project->Authentication->Set up sign-in method-> Facebook -> Enable (Go to http://developers.facebook.com/ and My Apps-> Create a new app.
+Use that app id and app secret.
+Add under your facebook app Add a new Facebook Login and set the Valid OAuth Redirect URIs to the one firebase gives youA)
+  Then for google perform -> Google -> Enable - set a project name

+## Create new firestore database
+Go to Database->Create new Firestore database and set the default settings

 #### Configure this app with your project-specific details:
+edit the file .firebaserc
 ```json
 // .firebaserc